kabk/go-theses-17-manus-nijhoff/src/writings/title.md

-# CONTROL AND QUESTION
+# Control and Question
-## Users and designers as developers and users as developing designers
+## About the design, the use and the abuse of the commercial internet

 ___